 In order to protect the health of tenants, landlords, council and letting agent staff we have made some changes to the service we provide.

-As part of this process, landlords will need to engage with tenants and identify if they are in hardship due to Covid-19.
+As part of this process, landlords who have served a notice which has been on hold due to court closure, will need to engage with tenants and identify if they are in hardship due to Covid-19.
 Landlords with possession orders will need to serve a reactivation notice to the tenant and courts.We advise landlords who are unsure of the possession process to contact their professional landlord/agent body or seek legal advice.